MeiravBenJosef/phoneBookProject/README.md

 ___
 **Search contact**
 ___
-  Search a contact in phone book, by full name.
+  Search a contact in the phone book, by it's full name.

 * **URL**